MaybeMonad/dezineleo-site/README.md

-# Gatsby Crash Course
+# Dezineleo's Blog

-This is a sample Gatsby website with a Markdown blog.
-It is the project from the Gatsby JS Crash Course on YouTube by Traversy Media
+This is a just another Gatsby website with a Markdown blog.

 ## Install